 CCPs shall ensure that fishing vessels flying their flag do not target any deep-sea shark species listed in Annex 1 within the Agreement Area, until the Scientific Committee defines and the Meeting of the Parties agrees on possible appropriate fishing mortality and harvest levels for any of these species.

-Fishing in subarea 2 shall be subjected to a catch limit for Portuguese dogfish (Centroscymnus coelolepis) of 767.6t, starting from 1st January 2024.
+Fishing in subarea 2 shall be subjected to a bycatch limit for Portuguese dogfish (Centroscymnus coelolepis) of 767.6t.
 The fishing season for this catch limit is the calendar year.

-Subarea 2 is defined as the area which:
+3bis.
+Bottom longline vessels fishing in subarea 4 shall move at least 5nm from any set where catch composition is comprised of more than 50% deepwater sharks.
+The vessel shall not set a line within 5nm from any area where catch composition was greater than 50% deepwater sharks for the remainder of the trip.

+3ter.
+Bottom longline fishing shall be prohibited in subarea 5 until a Portuguese dogfish stock assessment for the SIOFA Area is presented and the Meeting of the Parties has endorsed the Scientific Committee’s advice.

+[3quart.
+The use of wire trace on bottom longline vessels shall be prohibited from 1 January 2027, unless the Scientific Committee has analyzed the results of the proposed trial on trace type (MoP11 paragraphs 133-135) and provides advice to the 2026 Meeting of the Parties, and the 2026 Meeting of the Parties has considered this advice and endorsed an approach on the use of wire trace on bottom longline vessels.]Subarea 2 is defined as:

 - South border is 36° South,